ueberauth/guardian/README.md

 ### Phoenix

-Guardian provides some integration with Phoenix out of the box.
+Guardian and Phoenix are perfect together, but to get the most out of the integration be sure to include the [`guardian_phoenix`](https://github.com/ueberauth/guardian_phoenix) library.
-Not a lot is really needed but around sockets, some helper functions have been provided to make things easier to work with.

-Please see the documentation for `Guardian.Phoenix.Socket` for more information.
+See the Guardian Phoenix documentation for more information.

 ## Permissions